 Nebraska's attendance at Memorial Stadium surpassed 90,000 for the first time in 2013 with the completion of a new East Stadium expansion that began in the spring of 2011.

 Nebraska's football fans have been given the distinguished title - "The Sea of Red" - as waves of red-clad Husker fans follow Nebraska at home and on the road.
 In fact, the entire state follows the Huskers, along with an ever-growing national fan base, packing Memorial Stadium for every game since 1962.

 Husker fans bring their show on the road as well.
 More than 60,000 red-clad Huskers trekked to Pasadena for the 2002 Rose Bowl, and in 2001, more than 30,000 Huskers swarmed South Bend for a matchup with Notre Dame.

 Spring Game Crowds

 Perhaps the most impressive measurement of the support Husker fans give to the Nebraska football team comes from its Spring Game attendance.
-Over the past eight seasons, more than 500,000 fans have flocked to Memorial Stadium to watch NU's final practice of the spring, including a school-record 80,149 fans in 2008 - one of the largest spring game crowd in college football history.
+Over the past nine seasons, more than 500,000 fans have flocked to Memorial Stadium to watch NU's final practice of the spring, including a school-record 86,818 fans in 2018 - the eighth largest crowd for a spring game in college football history.